Read “The 5 C’s of Agrivoltaics Success” from the National Renewable Energy Laboratory.

 What are the impacts of dust on the performance of solar PV panels?

+Adjacent agricultural activities can lead to increased soiling on panels from airborne dust and particulates generated during tilling, planting, or harvesting activities, or through pollen released by crops such as corn.
 Power generation loss due to soiling should be incorporated into PV system generation estimates.
 NREL’s PVWatts soiling calculator assumes that on average, 2% of power potential will be lost to soiling, but these losses are highly dependent on local weather and soiling conditions.
-Having vegetation underneath and around solar panels can reduce the levels of dust and soiling on panels.

 Can my land be converted back to agricultural land after the life of the solar system?

-Land can be converted back to agricultural uses at the end of the operational life for solar installations.
-The life of a solar installation, roughly 30 years, can provide a recovery period for the land, increasing the value of that land for agriculture in the future.
-Depending on the nature of the solar operation, crops may or may not be present in the soil during the lifetime of the facility.
+Land can be converted back to agricultural uses at the end of the operational life for solar installations, roughly 30 years.
+Depending on the solar operation, crops may or may not be present in the soil during the lifetime of the facility.
 Giving soil a rest can maintain soil quality and contribute to the biodiversity of agricultural land.
 On the other hand, implementing agrivoltaics and planting crops such as legumes underneath the solar installation can increase nutrient levels in the soil.
 The impacts of solar development and operations on soil is the subject of a SETO-funded project at Argonne National Laboratory.

 Learn more about SETO's agrivoltaics research, see other solar energy resources for professionals, and check out our agrivoltaics blog posts below.